dicustefania/morpheus/README.md

 0. Set up a work environment ("[**Project setup**](https://github.com/SRBNM/morpheus/tree/master#project-setup)" section) and get the hang of the work procedure ("[**Work procedure**](https://github.com/SRBNM/morpheus/tree/master#work-procedure)" section).

-1. Build a database of clean singing voice and authentic [growled](https://youtu.be/4VQUZLWVo88?t=585) singing voice recordings (**CAGsDB**).
+1. Build a database of clean singing and authentic [growl](https://youtu.be/4VQUZLWVo88?t=585) singing voice recordings (**CAGsDB**).

 2. Implement the voice morphing algorithm (**VMA**) proposed in \[1\].

-3. From the authentic and morphed growled recordings, extract the features (**Features**) used for classification, according to 3 proposed feature sets.
+3. From the authentic and morphed growl recordings, extract the features (**Features**) used for classification, according to 3 proposed feature sets.

-4. Develop a SVM classifier (**Baseline**), to distinguish between authentic and morphed growls.
+4. Develop a SVM classifier (**Baseline**) to distinguish between authentic and morphed growl.

-5. Develop a deep feedforward neural network classifier (**DNN**), to distinguish between authentic and morphed growls.
+5. Develop a deep feedforward neural network classifier (**DNN**) to distinguish between authentic and morphed growl.

 [\[1\] J. Bonada and M. Blaauw, "Generation of growl-type voice qualities by spectral morphing," in Proc. of the 2013 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Vancouver, Canada, pp. 6910-6914, May 2013](https://ieeexplore.ieee.org/abstract/document/6639001)